alamarcpsc/intercom-lead-creator/README.md

 Chrome browser extension that allows you to create new lead accounts in Intercom.

 # Description
 This Chrome extension uses OAuth on the client side to get an Access Token for your Intercom workspace.
-The extension then stores the Access Token in Chrome's local storage and prvoides you with an interface to create leads using the token.
+The extension then stores the Access Token in Chrome's local storage and provides you with an interface to create leads using the token.

 # How To Use
 After you install the extension it will appear in your tool bar: